Azure/AppService/_posts/2020-07-14-Cert-Revoke.md

 toc_sticky: true
 ---

+***Azure has reached out to customers who may have been potentially impacted by this issue.
+If you have been notified with the similar information below, following these steps to [avoid application interruption](#avoiding-application-interruption):***

-Certificate Authority (CA) Browser members recently published reports detailing multiple certificates issued by CA vendors that are used by Microsoft, our customers, and the greater technology community that were out of compliance with industry standards for publicly trusted CAs.
+Certificate Authority (CA) Browser members recently published reports detailing multiple certificates issued by CA vendors that are used by our customers, Microsoft, and the greater technology community that were out of compliance with industry standards for publicly trusted CAs.
 The reports regarding the non-compliant CAs can be found here:
 1. [Bug 1649951](https://bugzilla.mozilla.org/show_bug.cgi?id=1649951)
 1. [Bug 1650910](https://bugzilla.mozilla.org/show_bug.cgi?id=1650910)

-As per the industry’s compliance requirements, CA vendors began revoking non-compliant CAs on 10 July 2020 and issuing compliant CAs which requires customers to have their certificates re-issued.
+As per the industry’s compliance requirements, CA vendors began revoking non-compliant CAs and issuing compliant CAs which requires customers to have their certificates re-issued.
 Microsoft is partnering closely with these vendors to minimize the potential impact to Azure Services, **however your self-issued certificates or certificates used in “Bring Your Own Certificate” (BYOC) scenarios are still at risk of being unexpectedly revoked.**

-To check if certificates utilized by your application have been revoked reference [DigiCert’s Announcement](https://knowledge.digicert.com/alerts/DigiCert-ICA-Replacement) and the [Certificate Revocation Tracker](https://misissued.com/#revoked).
+ If you have been notified about using a self-acquired certificate or using the BYOC feature on App Service that is potentially impacted by this issue, check if certificates utilized by your application have been revoked by referencing [DigiCert’s Announcement](https://knowledge.digicert.com/alerts/DigiCert-ICA-Replacement) and the [Certificate Revocation Tracker](https://misissued.com/#revoked).
 New certificates need to be requested from the CA vendor utilized in your applications.

-## Avoiding Application Interruptions
+## Avoiding Application Interruptions <a name="avoiding-application-interruption"></a>
 To avoid your application’s availability being interrupted due to certificates being unexpectedly revoked, or to update a certificates which has been revoked, follow the steps below:

 1. Acquire a new certificate.